vmware-archive/photon-controller/agent/README.md

 Only RPM is available, so all the DEB based OSes are not supported.

 ## Development environment
-We use make for building the python components.
+We use make for building the agent components.
 There is a single top level Makefile which calls out to per-package Makefiles in src/\*/Makefile.

-The python/Makefile defines aggregate targets that will be run on all the src packages.
+The agent/Makefile defines aggregate targets that will be run on all the src packages.
 You can also run the targets on the individual package.

 To setup development environment: